mmccroskey/MistLegacy/README.md

 class Todo : Record {

     // MARK: - Initializers
-    // All subclasses of Record must call Record's init, passing the class name
+    // All subclasses of Record must call Record's init, passing the subclass name

     init() { super.init(className: "Todo") }

     // MARK: - Properties
     // All properties of Record subclasses must be computed,
     // and must call propertyValue/setPropertyValue.
+This means that
+    // the types of all properties must conform to the RecordValue protocol.

     var title: String? {